BarisAlbayrakIEEE/socket/README.md

 - close connections
 - schedule follow-up operations

-Every handler is isolated, stateless, and operates on the single responsibility principle, making the design extremely flexible.
+Every handler is isolated, stateless and operates on the single responsibility principle, making the design extremely flexible.

-### 2.2 Cross-Platform Abstraction Layers
+## 2.2 Cross-Platform Abstraction Layers <a id='sec22'></a>
 The project provides unified wrappers for:
 - ``select()`` on Linux / Windows
 - ``poll()`` and ``WSAPoll()``